Review of the QCD sum rules for exotic states: type tetraquark states

 We derive Eq.\eqref{QCDSR-Y} with respect to $\tau=\frac{1}{T^2}$, and obtain the QCD sum rules for the masses of the vector hidden-charm tetraquark states $Y_c$,

+With a simple replacement $c \to b$, we obtain the corresponding QCD sum rules for the hidden-bottom tetraquark states directly.

-Perform the same procedure as in the previous subsection, we obtain the Borel windows, continuum threshold parameters, suitable energy scales of the QCD spectral densities and pole contributions, which are shown explicitly in Tables \ref{BorelP-Y-cqcq}-\ref{BorelP-Y-cscs}.
-From the Table, we can see clearly that the pole contributions are about $(40-60)\%$, the central values are larger than $50\%$, the pole dominance is well satisfied.
+We perform the same procedure as in the previous subsections, and obtain the Borel windows, continuum threshold parameters, suitable energy scales of the QCD spectral densities and pole contributions, which are shown explicitly in Tables \ref{BorelP-Y-cqcq}-\ref{BorelP-Y-cscs}.
+From the Tables, we can see clearly that the pole contributions are about $(40-60)\%$, the central values are larger than $50\%$, the pole dominance is well satisfied.
 In calculations, we observe that the main contributions come from the perturbative terms, the higher dimensional condensates play a minor important role and the contributions $|D(10)|\ll 1\%$, the operator product expansion converges very good.

-We take account of all the uncertainties of the relevant parameters and obtain the masses and pole residues of the hidden-charm-hidden-strange tetraquark states with the $J^{PC}=1^{--}$ and $1^{-+}$, which are shown explicitly in Tables \ref{mass-residue-Y-cqcq}-\ref{mass-residue-Y-cscs}.
+We take account of all the uncertainties of the relevant parameters and obtain the masses and pole residues of the hidden-charm (and hidden-strange) tetraquark states with the $J^{PC}=1^{--}$ and $1^{-+}$, which are shown explicitly in Tables \ref{mass-residue-Y-cqcq}-\ref{mass-residue-Y-cscs}.